aaronbloomfield/ccc/hws/intro/index.md

 transaction records in the mempool into a block in the block chain through mining.

-Each line will be of the the same form as the lines in the mempool (`S transferred x to D on w`).
+Each line will have the same one-line format described above (`S transferred x to D on w`).
 You are welcome to use present tense as well (transfers instead of transferred).
-You can have additional information after the required text, but it must all be on the same line.
+You can have a reasonable amount of additional information after the required text, but it must all be on the same line.
 This is important -- each transaction record in the mempool must be exactly one line!